Oral history

-The term is sometimes used in a more general sense to refer to the study of information about past events that witnesses told anybody else, but professional historians usually consider this to be the study of oral tradition or traditional oral history due to the source receiving the information aurally.
+The term is sometimes used in a more general sense to refer to the study of information about past events that witnesses told anybody else, but professional historians usually consider this to be the study of oral tradition or traditional oral history because the source receives the information aurally.

 Overview

 It is believed that the term oral history originates with Joe Gould, a homeless man living in New York City who solicited donations by claiming that he was working on a massive manuscript called "An Oral History of Our Time", which he said consisted of thousands of recorded conversations on various topics.
 Although he was known to have a history of mental illness and violence, Gould was beloved by some writers in Greenwich Village, including Ezra Pound and E. E. Cummings.
-His writing, supposedly excerpts from this "Oral History", was published in elite literary magazines, and he was eventually profiled in The New Yorker.
+His writing, supposedly excerpts from the "Oral History", was published in elite literary magazines, and he was eventually profiled in The New Yorker.

 One of the earliest academic oral history projects was Columbia University's Oral History Research Office, which was established in 1948 by Professor Allan Nevins.
 It consists of almost 8,000 taped memoirs and nearly 1,000,000 pages of transcript; it is the oldest and still largest organized oral history programs in the world.

 Oral history has become an international movement in historical research.
 This is partly attributed to the development of information technology, which allowed a method rooted in orality to contribute to research, particularly the use of personal testimonies made in a wide variety of public settings.
-For instance, oral historians have discovered the endless possibilities of posting data and information on the Internet, making them readily available to scholars, teachers, and ordinary people.
+For instance, oral historians have discovered the endless possibilities of posting data and information on the Internet by making them readily available to scholars, teachers, and ordinary people.
 This reinforced the viability of oral history since the new modes of transmission allowed history to get off archival shelves and reach the larger community.

 Oral historians in different countries have approached the collection, analysis, and dissemination of oral history in different modes.
 There are many ways of creating and studying oral histories even within individual national contexts.

 According to the Columbia Encyclopedia:, the accessibility of tape recorders in the 1960s and 1970s led to oral documentation of the era's movements and protests.
 Following this, oral history has increasingly become a respected record type.
 Some oral historians now also account for the subjective memories of interviewees due to the research of Italian historian Alessandro Portelli and his associates.